jonathanxu/CP.TwitterClient/README.md

 Use `CPTimelineViewController.tableView:didSelectRowAtIndexPath` for segue into tweet detail view.
 This is accomplished with a manual segue, otherwise it would add a segue button to UITableViewCell and mess up layout.

+When tweet detail view is popped from the navigation controller, and timeline view is presented, the app will use `viewWillAppear` to fresh current selected row, in case button states have changed in the detail view.

 ### Retweet and Favorite

 - Retweet and Favorite are handled in model (`CPTweet`) with help of `CPTwitterAPIClient`.